 And lastly, our winning cleaning solution is the hydrogen peroxide, baking soda, and liquid dishwashing solution.
 With the help of Hydrogen Peroxide, which is an antiseptic cleaner, the solution perfectly removed the stain and disinfected the test area.
 And we recommend that you use it to remove poop stains from the mattress in the future.

-When you’re done cleaning the poop from the mattress, be sure to get a waterproof mattress protector like this one.
+When you’re done cleaning the poop from the mattress, get a waterproof mattress protector like this one.
 We’ve tested it too.
-It works and is higher quality.
-I know you’re tempted by the lower cost ones but you don’t want to get one that has cheap material that will literally fall apart.
+It works and is of higher quality.
+I know the lower-cost ones tempt you, but you don’t want to get one that has cheap material that will fall apart.
 You need one that will protect your mattress for years.

-Mattress protector tip – buy 2 mattress protectors and put them both on the bed.
+Mattress protector tip – buy 2 mattress protectors and put them on the bed.
 Then if one is being washed, you’ll have a backup.
-We can’t tell you how many times people start washing their mattress protector and fall asleep before getting it back on.
+We can’t tell you how many times people start washing their mattress protectors and fall asleep before getting it back on.
 It’s a job!
 And if you’re tired, it’s very tempting to skip it until morning.
-But then that’s when the baby, toddler or someone stains the mattress and you have a big job to get it clean again.
+But then that’s when the baby, toddler, or someone stains the mattress, and you have a big job getting it cleaned again.

 And after spraying the solution on your mattress, let it dry.
 Finally, it’s important to vacuum it up because residual baking soda will be left.
 Just put the mattress flat on the ground and vacuum across it.
-Alternatively, use a broom or a towel to get off as much residue as possible.
-Be aware that too much baking soda can clog a vacuum cleaner so don’t overdo it or sweep off as much as you can first.
+Alternatively, use a broom or a towel to remove as much residue as possible.
+Be aware that too much baking soda can clog a vacuum cleaner, so don’t overdo it or sweep off as much as you can first.
 And then clean out your filter.

-Here are the things you need on how to get poop stains off mattress:
+Here are the things you need how to get poop stains off the mattress: